Quasi-Equivalence of Width and Depth of Neural Networks: Quasi-Equivalence by De Morgan's Law

 IF $input \in [a_i,b_i ]^m$, THEN $input$ belongs to some class.

-The rule-based system suggests the linkage between the rule-based inference and the neural inference.
-Such a link goes even further for some special kind of networks.
-It is known that a radial-basis-function network is equivalent to a fuzzy Takagi-Sugeno rule system under mild modifications ~\cite{b35}.
-Therefore, it is rationale to consider a neural network in terms of propositional rules.
+Since there is a connection between the rule-based inference and the network-based inference, we consider a neural network in terms of propositional rules.
 Furthermore, we know that the De Morgan law holds true for disjoint propositional rules.
 Mathematically, the De Morgan law is formulated as